Click Here for Our Recommended Antivirus for Your Device

 What are Articles of Confederation?

 The Articles of Confederation is nothing but a constitution.
-It was an agreement made among the 13 original states of the United States of America.
+It was an agreement made among the 13 original United States of America states.

-The constitution was formulated by the Congress party so that to plan a new Governance structure in the country.
+The constitution was formulated by the Congress party to plan a new Governance structure in the country.

-The Articles of Confederation was founded by Congress and here they could not exercise some powers because there were restrictions made in it like Congress did not have the power to enforce the laws that it made and they did not even had the power to collect taxes.
+The Articles of Confederation were founded by Congress and here they could not exercise some powers because there were restrictions made in it Congress did not have the power to enforce the laws that it made and they did not even have the power to collect taxes.

 In order to raise money to pay for the expenses, the national government had to request for monetary benefits from the states.